-Now, that’s a different story that I badly want to go to the kitchen and cook this ‘Double pyaaz ka besan’ again as soon as I get out of the bed.
+Now, that’s a different story that I badly want to go to the kitchen and cook this ‘Double Pyaaz Ka Besan’ again as soon as I get out of the bed.
 My taste glands are starting to get better and coming on track now.
-That’s why I am craving for this dish so much.
+That’s why I am craving for this Rajasthani dish so much.
 I think I have already told you that whenever I get sick I start craving for my mom’s food.
 Even though I haven’t told my Mom about my sickness because I didn’t want her to worry for me from miles away.
 But I so wish my mom was here to make this dish for me.

 Considering mom is not here and I cannot cook in my present condition myself, I will have to wait until I get better.

 Whenever my mom was in a rush or she had a dilemma on what to cook, she opted for this ‘Pyaaz ka besan’ assuredly.
 I think it’s because she knew this is one of such things which is cherished by everyone in my family.
 And everybody would eat this without making faces.
 This was one quick dish which made everyone happy.
 Wasn’t she really clever?
 Well, she’s always been. 🙂

 Related: Besan Ke Cheele Ki Sabzi

 ‘Double Pyaaz Ka Besan’ is a spicy Indian side dish which goes well with any type of rice or Flatbreads.
 I usually like to eat it with Roti or Paratha.
 I am calling it a side dish because it doesn’t fit the criteria of a curry or a stir-fry.
 So I don’t know how to categorize this, that’s why I am calling it a side dish. 🙂